leyunn/Wordle-Clone/README.md

   - Includes:
     - Recreating the exact UI (components, color, size, layout...)
     - Wordnik's API: to check if word exist
-    - save user's game statistics at localStorage
+    - save user's game statistics
-    - Handle repeating letters.
+    - Handle repeating letters
-    - "Play Again" button for new game
+    - "Play Again" button for new gam
+    - flip animation when guessing
+    - vibration animation when word doesn't exist
     - Copy to share result
   - Doesn't include:
-    - Jumpy word  Animation (TODO)
+    - Jumping word when hitting the answer
+    - Recover interrupted game (remember your game process)

 - #### What Framework/library did I use?

   React, material-ui, axios

 - #### Not deployed